Coloplast A/S Company reg. (CVR) no. 69749917

 The Company will generally communicate with its shareholders by ordinary mail or by electronic communication depending on each shareholder's request.

-As adopted at the Annual General Meeting held on 5 December 2013 and amended by a resolution adopted by the Board of Directors on 8 January 2016.
+As adopted at the Annual General Meeting held on 5 December 2016.